keboola/connection-docs/storage/byobq/byobq.md

 6. Select the **Permissions** tab and click **Grant access**.
     - Paste the principal email address of the service account created earlier.
     - Under **Select a role**, choose **Cloud Storage > Storage Object Admin** and click **Save**.

+***Note:** If you want to see your BigQuery tables directly in the BigQuery console, go to your folder and add a BigQuery Data Viewer or higher role.*